dgarcia13-99/weather_tunes/README.md

 Weather Tunes

+To run the app, type in 'bin/server' in the terminal (a bash shell).

 "Weather Tunes" asks the user to input a city and returns three Spotify playlist suggestions that match the city's current weather condition.
 I utilized the GoogleMaps API to access the latitude and longitude components that were then used by the Pirate Weather API to access the location's hourly weather summary.
 I also utilized Spotify's Web API to search and query playlists that match the tone of the city's current weather conditions.

 HOW TO USE: